binarybottle/optimize_layouts/keyboards/README_keyboards.md

 ## Overview of Steps
 1. Optimally arrange the 16 most frequent letters in the 16 most comfortable keys.
   (The remaining 8 letters have negligible interaction with the top 16 letters, and the remaining 8 keys have much lower comfort scores than the top 16 keys.)
   Use multi-objective optimization (MOO, with item- and item-pair objectives) to find a Pareto front of equally viable, 16-letter/key layout candidates.
     1. To parallelize the branch-and-bound, depth-first search, fix the 4 most frequent letters in every possible arrangement (11,880) within the 12 most comfortable keys (half of our 24 keys in the home blocks).
     2. For each 4-letter arrangement, use MOO to optimally arrange 12 letters in the 12 available of the 16 keys.
     3. Select the highest-scoring 16-letter/key layouts.
         1. For each MOO objective, replace scores with their rankings.
         2. Sum the rankings for each layout.
         3. Sort layouts by these sums.
         4. Select layouts whose sums are less than ??????

 2. Optimally arrange the remaining letters.
     1. Remove 2 letters from the 2 least comfortable of the 16 keys
        in the selected layouts (to explore a broader solution space).
     2. For each resulting 14-letter/key layout, optimally arrange the 10 (out of 24) remaining letters in the 10 remaining keys.
     3. Select the highest-scoring 24-letter/key layouts.
         1. Repeat Step 2 for 24-letter/key layouts.
         2. Select the final layout by ??????

 3. Arrange periphery of the 12-letter/key home blocks.
     1. Assign the two least frequent letters (q & z in English) to the two upper-right corner keys.
     2. Assign punctuation to the two middle columns between the home blocks.

 ### Step 1.
 Optimally arrange the 16 most frequent letters in the 16 most comfortable keys.

   ##### 1.1.
 Fix 4 of the letters in every possible arrangement within 12 keys.
-  There are 11,880 permutations of 4 letters in 12 keys (see example below):
-    - 1,365 ways to choose 4 keys from 12 keys
-    - 24 ways to arrange 4 letters in those 4 keys
+  There are 11,880 permutations of 4 letters in 12 keys (1,365 ways to choose 4 keys from 12 keys, 24 ways to arrange 4 letters in those 4 keys).

   Command for generating the 11,880 configuration files: